 Dr. Lella holds a bachelor’s degree in communication and American studies from Rider University, a master’s degree in elementary education from Monmouth University, a master’s degree in educational leadership from Kean University, a master’s degree in language education from Rutgers University, and a doctorate in teacher leadership from Rutgers University.
 Based on her doctoral research at Rutgers, she was awarded the Edward Fry Fellowship in Literacy and the Center for Literacy Development Endowed Scholarship.

 Dr. Lella belongs to a number of professional education associations and regularly presents at their local, state, national, and international conferences in the areas of literacy, ESL, and educational leadership.
-She currently serves as the Vice President of the New Jersey Literacy Association and the Administrator Task Force of the International Literacy Association.
+She currently serves as the President of the New Jersey Literacy Association, on the Administrator Task Force of the International Literacy Association, and on the Advisory Board of the Rutgers University Center for Literacy Development.
 She is co-author of Literacy Changemakers: Bringing the Joy of Reading and Writing into Focus for Teachers and Students (2021, Guilford Press).